 Mapping the ﬂood locations in the study area is vital to explain the correlation among the ﬂooding and the conditioning factors.

-In this study, a flood inventory map were prepared based on both multiple field surveys and documents available (flood historical database) of municipality of Sari during 2015 to 2017.
+In this study, a flood inventory map was prepared based on both multiple field surveys and documents available (flood historical database) of municipality of Sari during 2015 to 2017.
 The location of the flooded sites was recorded using a Global Positioning System (GPS) device.
 In this area, floods have been occurred in the wet periods (December-May).
 Fig. 1 shows the severity of the ﬂood that occurred in 2015–2017.
-In order to develop urban flood hazard map, the flooded and none-flooded (absence of flooding) areas were assigned codes of 1 and 0, respectively.
+In order to develop urban flood hazard map, the flooded and non-flooded (absence of flooding) areas were assigned codes of 1 and 0, respectively.
 In this step, the historical records of flood occurrence and inspection provide essential information (Fig. 1).
 Based on the field surveys in urban area of Sari, a total of 113 points were identified as flooded area, whereas 76 non-flooded points were randomly chosen in non-flooded zones.
 For flood hazard analysis, the flood inventory locations were randomly divided into two groups 70% (79 flood locations) and 30% (34 flood locations) for the purpose of training and validation, respectively.
-In addition, non-flood dataset also was randomly splitted into two groups of training (70% of non-flood locations) and validation (30% of non-flood locations).
+In addition, non-flood dataset also was randomly split into two groups of training (70% of non-flood locations) and validation (30% of non-flood locations).

 2.2.3.
 Vulnerability factors

 Vulnerability has been defined as “the conditions determined by physical, social, economic and environmental factors or processes, which increase susceptibility to the impact of hazards” (UNDP, 2004).
 Ouma and Tateishi (2014) explained that flood vulnerability is the process of determining the susceptibility degree of a given place to flooding if information on its exposure to floods is known.
 There are various socio-environmental factors that inﬂuence vulnerability in urban areas and their inclusion may depend on available data (Dayal et al., 2018).
-In the presnt study, several different factors including urban density, quality of buildings, history of buildings, population density, and socio-economic conditions were taken into account.
+In the present study, several different factors including urban density, quality of buildings, history of buildings, population density, and socio-economic conditions were taken into account.